The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Modeling Design Tradeoffs

-We teleoperated a Stretch RE1 to a pose, measured the height of contact, $h$, and took five pulling force measurements.
+We teleoperated the robot to a pose, measured the height of contact, $d_F$, and took five pulling force measurements.
 We used the gauge's hook to pull until the robot began to tip over.
 For the results in Figure \ref{fig:tipping_force}, each circle shows the average of five measurements.
-Each group of five measurements had a standard deviation less than $1\,N$.
+Each group of five measurements has a standard deviation less than $1\,\si{\newton}$.
 Since our model assumes the COM is equidistant from the left and right sides of the support triangle, we made measurements with the arm fully retracted and fully extended.